goudanough/khronos-wrangler/README.md

 OpenXR definitions are stored in XML, which can be processed into C headers - or in our case - rust bindings, through the openxrs crates.
 Fortunately the Meta Quest OpenXR SDK *does* come with C headers, so with a little magic we can reverse these C headers into their original XML (give or take a few details).

+## MAKE SURE YOU HAVE OPENXR HEADERS INSTALLED BEFORE YOU USE THIS